 Bronx Park - the Forests of New York City

-Although Bronx Park is best known as the site of the Bronx Zoo and New York Botanical Garden, the park also contains one of the few natural streamside landscapes remaining in the city.
-The Bronx River, which begins in North White Plains and flows into the East River at Soundview Park, offers numerous scenic and recreational opportunities, and is an ecologically important habitat for a diverse assemblage of invertebrates, fish and birds.
+Although Bronx Park is best known as the site of the Bronx Zoo and New York Botanical Garden, it also contains one of the few natural streamside landscapes remaining in the city.
+The Bronx River, which begins in North White Plains and flows into the East River at Soundview Park, offers numerous scenic and recreational opportunities and is an ecologically important habitat for diverse species of invertebrates, fish, and birds.
 The two-mile stretch of river in Bronx Park runs through a deep gorge, where a combination of red maple-hardwood swamp and floodplain forest grows on the riverbanks.

 There were no forests in New York City 15,000 years ago, as a glacier dominated the landscape.
 As the global climate warmed, the glacier receded and torrents of meltwater carried boulders, gravel, and sand that were deposited in a high ridge marking the southern limit of the glacier’s advance, called a terminal moraine.
 The dunes and drifts left behind by storms coming off the glacier were early sites of soil formation, providing an opportunity for plant growth.

 As grasses, sedges, mosses, lichens, and shrubs began to colonize the area, their roots held the sand in place.
 Successive generations of dead plant material added organic matter and nutrients to the developing soil.
 The accumulating soil, with continued warming trends, allowed for the growth of more trees.
 These trees were widely spaced, and grasses and sedges remained a major component of the vegetation.
 Kettle ponds formed when huge chunks of ice that had been submerged under soil finally melted and left deep depressions filled with water.
 Over time, forests took hold of the land.